mskutta/mskutta.github.io/_posts/2017-06-28-sitecore-speak-components-guidance.md

 ## Overview

 I was recently working on a project building a custom dashboard in Sitecore.
 We decided to build the dashboard using SPEAK v2.
-The primary reason for this decision was we wanted a consistent user expereince that followed the same look and feel as the rest of the Sitecore applications.
+The primary reason for this decision was we wanted a consistent user experience that followed the same look and feel as the rest of the Sitecore applications.
 I received the designs of the new dashboard from our design team.
 I quickly noticed that the designs were not completely in line with the components that are typically seen in SPEAK UIs.
-I asked the designers if they were famailr with the **SPEAK Components Guidance**; they were not aware of it.
+I asked the designers if they were familiar with the **SPEAK Components Guidance**; they were not aware of it.
 I realized that the **SPEAK Components Guidance** may not be well known.